cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

 :::info

-This is very beginner-friendly guide to creating a plugin.
+This is a very beginner-friendly guide to creating a plugin.
 It will help you understand how to create a plugin from scratch and what each part of the plugin does.
 If you are already familiar with creating files, you can go to [Prepared plugin base](#prepared-plugin-base) and start creating your plugin from there.